Finding a Place to Live

 Read the Lease & Ask Your Landlord

-When you are about to sign the lease with your landlord or housing agent, it is usually the end or your room hunting.
-However, lease could be tricky.
+When you are about to sign the lease with your landlord or housing agent, it is usually at the end of your house hunting.
+However, leases can be tricky.
 Bear in mind the following tips when you sign your lease:

-(1) Read and UNDERSTAND your lease.
+- Read and understand your lease.
 Never sign a lease without reading it first!

 At the same time, ask your landlord or housing agent the following questions to make sure that you are clear about your rights and responsibilities (and double-check if they are on the lease):